Investigator-Initiated Multi-Site Clinical Trials - Frequently Asked Questions

 A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.

 A2.
-PAR-19-329 and PAR-19-330 support applications to develop and implement investigator-initiated multi-site clinical trials.
-Clinical trials supported by these FOAs include Phase II and above clinical trials.
+PAR-22-192 and PAR-22-193 support applications to develop and implement investigator-initiated multi-site clinical trials.
+Clinical trials supported by these NOFOs include Phase II and above clinical trials.
 Proposed research may utilize a design anywhere along the continuum of efficacy, comparative effectiveness, pragmatic and/or implementation research clinical trials.

 A3.
-The following types of clinical trials are not intended to be supported by these FOAs:
+The following types of clinical trials are not intended to be supported by these NOFOs:

 - Phase I (first-in-human) trials